Gedrosia: Geography

-Pliny the Elder while explaining the extent of India included four satrapies Arachosia, Gedrosia, Aria and Parapanisidae as western borders of India.
+Pliny the Elder, while explaining the extent of India, included the four satrapies of Arachosia, Gedrosia, Aria and Parapanisidae as its western borders as opposed to other contemporaneous accounts that instead considered Indus as the westernmost boundary.

 India within the Ganges is bounded on the west by the Paropanisadai, Arakhosia, and Gedrosia along their eastern sides; on the north by Mount Imaos, which is situated near the Sogdiaioi and Sakai; on the east by the river Ganges; and on the south and again on the west by a part of the Indian Ocean.